 Divorce mediation is an alternative dispute resolution method which allows the couple to negotiate and craft their own solutions to the issues arising from divorce, such as child custody, child support, spousal support, and property distribution.

 Divorce Mediation Process

 Divorce mediation is not necessarily “better” than divorce litigation for some parties in the circumstances outlined previously.
-For couples who can effectively communicate with the help of a divorce mediator, it can be empowering, much less traumatic, and much less expensive than divorce litigation.
+For divorcing couples who can effectively communicate with the help of a divorce mediator, it can be empowering, much less traumatic, and much less expensive than divorce litigation.